 - Formaldehyde, which is used in synthetic tanning.

 - Chromium-VI, formed during chrome tanning under unfavourable circumstances from the harmless chromium-III.

 These limitations are due to the possible absorption of toxins by the human body in daily contact with leather objects.

 Disposal of leather

-The disposal of old leather is also problematic, because highly pigmented and chrome-tanned leather cannot easily be destroyed in an environmentally-friendly manner.
+The disposal of old leather and leather waste from production and leather processing is also problematic, because highly pigmented and chrome-tanned leather cannot easily be destroyed in an environmentally-friendly manner.
 In contrast to tanned leathers, they release dioxin during combustion, which must be filtered out.